oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b>passthrough </b>
     -   new property that will be added to the vnic.
-    -   it means that the vnic will bypass the software network virtualization and will be connected directly to the vf. (what should happen if the are no nics that support sr-iov on the host? if there are no available vfs? what about ucs- vm fex- should it have a separate passthrough property or should the technology (vm fex or sr-iov) should be transparent to the user at this stage?)
+    -   it means that the vnic will bypass the software network virtualization and will be connected directly to the VF. (what should happen if the are no nics that support sr-iov on the host? if there are no available vfs? what about ucs- vm fex- should it have a separate passthrough property or should the technology (vm fex or sr-iov) should be transparent to the user at this stage?)
     -   it will be supported just for <b>virtio</b> vnic type
 *   <b>vnic profile/network</b>
     -   just networks that are marked as 'passthrough' are allowed to be configured on 'passthrough' vnic.